k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/03_Customer_Direct_Requests_Submit.md

 <p>Request Type</p>
 </td>
 <td width="800">
-<p>The specific Request that should be submitted.
-The options in this section depend on the selected Regulation.</p>
+<p>The specific Request to be submitted.
+The options in this section depend on the selected Regulation. </p>
 </td>
 </tr>
 <tr>